-Children of divorce could also be more likely to engage in risky situations, struggle in school and experiment with substances like drugs and alcohol.
+Children of divorce could also be more likely to engage in risky situations, struggle in school, and experiment with substances like drugs and alcohol.

 Again, these are not unusual responses for children.
 Parental divorce can be a traumatic event over which children have no control.

-Mitigating psychological effects on children
+Mitigating the psychological impact of divorce on children

 A divorce is a life-changing event for parents and children alike.
 However, these tools can mitigate the adverse toll it can take now and well into the future.